FusionAuth/fusionauth-site/site/_posts/2020-03-10-securely-implement-oauth-in-react.md

 If that URI looks a bit messy, it's because of the additional query parameters, which FusionAuth needs to process our request:

 - `client_id` tells FusionAuth which app is making the request
-- `redirct_uri` tells FusionAuth where to redirect the user to after login
+- `redirect_uri` tells FusionAuth where to redirect the user to after login
 - `response_type` tells FusionAuth which OAuth flow we're using (Authorization Code in this example)

 This is all standard OAuth flow but it is a little verbose.